risingrhinobots/FTCTeam16310_2021-22/README.md

 For technical questions regarding the Control System or the FTC SDK, please visit the FTC Technology forum:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Technology Forum](https://ftcforum.firstinspires.org/forum/ftc-technology)

+### TEAM WEBSITE
+Visit our website to learn more about our team: https://www.risingrhinobots.com/